You would like information on preventive maintenance, troubleshooting, repair, and conversion for your Act! database.

 Answer ID: How to use the Act!
 Scheduler to automatically perform database maintenance

-- Perform database diagnostics and repair within the actdiag utility as detailed Act! database rebuild and repair procedures .
+- Perform database diagnostics and repair within the actdiag utility as detailed in the article Act! database rebuild and repair procedures

 General Database Maintenance:

-- Remove outdated, cleared activities from within the database by performing How do I remove old data from my Act!
-Database? .
+- Remove outdated, cleared activities from within the database by performing the steps outlined in the article How do I remove old data from my Act!
+Database?.
 We recommend that you check to remove 'Cleared Activities Older than' with the number of 0 days (this information is still retained in History) as well as any other data that you are comfortable removing.

-In the event that an error does occur within your database, there are many steps that you can take to attempt to Act! database rebuild and repair proceduresthe problem yourself prior to submitting to Act!
+In the event that an error does occur within your database, there are many steps that you can take to attempt to resolve the problem yourself prior to submitting a request to Act!
 Database Services.
 Below are some troubleshooting steps that can be taken for some of the more common issues; however, you can also search our online Knowledgebase for additional articles.

 Activity corruption may occur because of lack of preventive maintenance, power failure/surges, or incompatibilities with Operating System, Hardware, or software versions or service packs.
 To troubleshoot these issues yourself, we recommend that you perform the following:

 - Delete all Cleared Activities prior to 0 days.
 The cleared activities are retained in History so the customer is not losing any data.
 If this corrects the issue and they really insist that they need this information for historical purposes, than you can restore the backed up database with a new name that they can reference when needed.

 - Perform all checks, repairs, reindexes, and rebuilds within Act! and ACTDiag, especially Fix Known Activity Data Issues.